 Hemdah Ben-Yehuda committed herself to this impossible role as part of her marriage, and the marriage ceremony was indeed presented as her acceptance of a sacred mission that could never be abandoned.
 She wrote: “I was utterly shocked at the unbearably heavy burden which the reviver of language placed upon my shoulders.
 He did not ask for my consent but for a vow, which I gave.
 Ben-Yehuda’s personality was so compelling that I did not dare to doubt my own ability.
 And there was no way other than to submit and accept it all with surrender, and to go wherever he went.”

 Ben-Yehuda’s colossal enterprise of reviving the Hebrew language by gathering into one volume all Hebrew words, especially the neologisms of recent years, was undoubtedly also Hemdah’s enterprise.
 During the thirty years of their life together, from 1892 to 1922, she furthered the dictionary volume by volume, seven in all (the first volume was published in 1908).
 Upon her husband’s death she felt increased responsibility, and during the decades that followed (1922 to 1951) she did everything in her power to complete the dictionary rapidly, to its last letter.
-In 1923 and 1933 she established committees of scholars from Palestine and abroad to take charge of completing the work, and mobilized the Jewish world and the yishuv in Palestine to contribute financial assistance.
+In 1923 and 1933 she established committees of scholars from Palestine and abroad to take charge of completing the work and mobilized the Jewish world and the Jewish community in Palestine prior to the establishment of the State of Israel.
+"Old Yishuv" refers to the Jewish community prior to 1882; "New Yishuv" to that following 1882.Yishuv in Palestine to contribute financial assistance.
 The last volume was published in 1958, seven years after her death.